Bentley EXP 12 Speed 6e: Interior

 The interior also borrows heavily from the EXP 10 Speed 6 concept, featuring a mixture of wood veneers, red leather, and copper accents.
 The yoke-style steering wheel has cut-glass sections that have controls for infotainment and navigation functions, while two other buttons on the steering wheel gives a performance boost (a "push-to-pass function") or regulates the speed of the car.
 The center console features a large curved glass high-definition OLED touchscreen display, which controls much of the onboard functions, like climate, navigation, and entertainment.
 The Bentley Dynamic Drive dial allows the driver to change various systems within the car.
 The passenger side of the dashboard has a secondary control panel, allowing passengers to access e-mail, social media, and other functions.

 Technology

 The concept has a few young technologies that it brings to the market.
 Traditional side-mirrors are replaced with cameras.
 The concept has an intelligent infotainment system that can access many services using car-connected apps.
 Bentley also wants to offer on board concierge-style services for the driver.
 The concept would also feature inductive charging, making charging more convenient and rapid.
 However, in the event that inductive charging isn't available, the car can use a charging port located behind the rear license plate.

 Specifications

-Bentley expects the concept to have high levels immediate torque and power, combined with high range.
-The concept is expected to be able to travel from London to Paris or Milan to Monaco on a single charge, giving the concept an electric range between 293–304 miles.
+Bentley expects the concept to have high levels of immediate torque and power, combined with high range.
+The concept is expected to be able to travel from London to Paris or Milan to Monaco on a single charge, giving the concept an electric range between 293 and 304 miles.